leondutoit/leondutoit.github.io/posts/index.md

 # Leonomics

 _I am a South African living in Oslo, Norway.
-My work at the University of Oslo involves building infrastructure, tools and services to enable the storage and sharing of research data.
+My work at the University of Oslo involves building infrastructure, tools and services to enable the storage, sharing and analysis of research data.
 I [tweet](https://twitter.com/lcdutoit), [code](https://github.com/leondutoit) and [blog](http://our-energie.blogspot.no/) about climbing, skydiving and skiing._

 ## Posts